iisandeshpoudel/attendance-system/PROJECT_TRACKER.md

 - Admin dashboard for employee monitoring
 - CSV export and reporting capabilities
 - **Consistent glassmorphism UI with intuitive visual cues**
+- **Flexible Configuration Mode for holidays and special projects**
 - Production-ready deployment on Vercel

 ---